ForgeCouncil/unity-game/README.md

    # If it is not up to date:
    git pull

+   I recommend doing this step right before you start working on the project, every time.

+   # If you have changes made locally but need to make a pull
+   git stash
+   	this moves all of your local changes to another spot, your local copy will appear as though your changes have been deleted if opened at this point git pull grabs the latest copy of the files, gets you up to date git show shows everything in your stash, if it looks correct proceed git stash pop restores stashed changes to your directory of the game, effectively reincluding your changes

 2. Once your changes have been made to your unity file, SAVE the file in unity, then:
    ```ps